secretflow/secretflow/docs/index.rst

 .. image:: _static/secretflow_arch.svg

-Why `Secretflow`
+Why `SecretFlow`
 ----------------

 At present, privacy computing technology is growing in popularity.
 However, neither the technology nor the market has yet reached real maturity.
-In order to cope with the development uncertainty of privacy computing technology and applications, we propose a general privacy computing framework called "secretflow".
+In order to cope with the development uncertainty of privacy computing technology and applications, we propose a general privacy computing framework called "SecretFlow".
-Secretflow will adhere to the following principles, so that the framework has the maximum inclusive and extensible capabilities to cope with the development of future privacy computing technologies and applications.
+SecretFlow will adhere to the following principles, so that the framework has the maximum inclusive and extensible capabilities to cope with the development of future privacy computing technologies and applications.